noyanebe/disinfect/wp-content/plugins/minify-html-markup/readme.txt

 == Changelog ==

+= v1.7 - 4/21/2016 =
+* Now removes CSS and JavaScript comments.
+* Fixed issue with minification of internal CSS media queries.
+* Fixed issue with Google AMP reporting problems with the style boilerplate.
+* No longer minifies XML files (which Minify HTML was never designed to do).

 = v1.6 - 3/1/2016 =
 * Removes HTML comments to further reduce file size (doesn't remove MSIE conditional comments).